Tim Riley

 7. school kit containing a:

-• touch typing method book
+• touch typing self-study book

 • dictionary